wp-staging/wp-staging/readme.txt

 * Fix: Retry adding the backup file index up to 3 times if adding the backup file index fails #2383
 * Fix: Login redirect loop on wp-admin #2385
 * Fix: Remove double `www` prefix if network is cloned to a `www` prefixed hostname but subsite already has `www` prefix #2284
+* Dev: Check if the Issue or PR Number exist in the changelog #2394
 * Dev: DRY webdriver tests #2276
 * Dev: Decouple PRO feature from WPStaging\Backup namespace and move them into WPStaging\Pro\Backup namespace #2296 #2336 #2356
 * Dev: Fix issues running basic webdriver tests on Github CI #2319